 This website is designed to enable Bradwell's parishioners to find out what is going on in their village, and to provide information to anyone with an interest in the area.
 Bradwell Parish Council has responsibility for a number of amenities within the village, and will make representations to the Borough Council, County Council, Police and others to secure improvements to services within the village.

 Its base is the Leo Coles Pavilion, located on the Green Lane Playing Field site.
 Its meetings take place there, and the clerk's office is situated there.
-The next two meetings of the council are scheduled to take place at the pavilion at 7.30p.m. on Tuesday 21st August, 2018, and Tuesday 23rd October 2018.
+A new Parish Council has been elected, and its first two meetings are scheduled to take place at the pavilion at 7.30p.m. on Tuesday 14th May 2019 (annual meeting), and Tuesday 4th June 2019.

 You can also find agendas for any meetings happening within the next few days, nearly all of which are open for the public to attend, on this website - click 'rminutes and agendas' (bottom but one of list of 'quick links' at the top right of this page), then further 'minutes and agendas' link, then any 'agendas' heading where a file is shown.
 You can also find minutes for council and committee meetings which have taken place over the last twelve months within this sub-section of the site.